A sequential linear complementarity problem method for generalized Nash equilibrium problems: Experimental results

 \subsection{Solution of the subproblems}

 In practice, solving the LC subproblems constitutes the most computationally expensive component of the proposed method.
 Consequently, the overall efficiency of the SLCP method is strongly influenced by the choice of the algorithm for subproblems, the extent to which problem structure can be exploited, and whether the LC subproblems are solved inexactly.
-We incorporate the following techniques for solving the LC subproblems. \begin{enumerate} \item Practical LC subproblems often exhibit exploitable structure.
+We adopt the following techniques. \begin{enumerate} \item Practical LC subproblems often exhibit exploitable structure.
 For example, in many test instances, the constraint $x^\nu \in \R^{n_\nu}_{+}$ is present for all $\nu \in [N]$.
-In such case, the LC subproblem at each iteration $k$ can be reformulated as a standard LCP problem:
+In such cases, the LC subproblem at each iteration $k$ can be reformulated as a standard LCP: